rauvarfer97/Data-Science-Projects/Projects/Web_Scrapping/README.md

-# Web Scraping for E-Commerce Data Analysis
+# Extracting and Analyzing E-Commerce Product Data

 ## Project Overview
 This project focuses on **web scraping** to extract e-commerce data from the website **[webscraper.io](https://webscraper.io/test-sites/e-commerce/allinone)**.
 The extracted data is then analyzed and visualized using **Pandas and Plotly**.